The Emergency Center

-Additional InformationExpand All Collapse All
+Expand All Collapse All

-Routine steps of a typical visit to The Emergency Center
+Routine steps of a typical visit to The Emergency Center at Plant City

-STEP 1: Triage nurses sort incoming patients according to the severity of their illnesses or injuries.
+STEP 1: Triage – Nurses “sort” incoming patients according to the severity of their illnesses or injuries.

-STEP 2: Provider Exam the medical provider may be a physician or physician assistant.
+STEP 2: Provider Exam – The medical provider may be a physician or physician assistant.
 After the exam/treatment, the patient will be given discharge instructions or, if necessary, admitted to the hospital.

-STEP 3: Pre–Treatment we may begin treatment with blood collection and EKGs if necessary.
+STEP 3: Pre–Treatment – We may begin treatment with blood collection and EKG’s if necessary.

-If you are an Emergency Center patient, you will be interviewed by the Triage nurse and placed in the first available examination room.
+If you are an Emergency Center patient, you will be interviewed by the triage nurse and placed in the first available examination room.
 If you require blood work and/or x-rays, this will be carried out by the staff member caring for you after orders have been written on your chart by the attending physician.
 Keep in mind that laboratory and x-ray tests will increase your total waiting time.
 Every effort will be made to keep you informed regarding the estimated times for these reports.

 We are staffed to handle all types of emergencies and illness.
-At times we experience delays from the lack of beds, obtaining test results, multiple ambulance arrivals of critically ill patients, or a cardiac arrest patient.
+At times we experience delays from obtaining test results, multiple ambulance arrivals of critically ill patients, or a cardiac arrest patient.
 If any of these occur, your waiting time may be increased, however, the quality of your care will not be affected.

 How does the Emergency Center medical staff determine when

 We follow a triage system.
 Triaging is a process that helps us rapidly and safely determine which patients need to be seen as a priority and which can safely wait for care.
 Several patients may arrive at the same time with varying severity of physical concerns.
 As you would expect, patients whose conditions are considered the most serious will be seen first.